mickmccann/MS3-Small-Jobs/TESTING.md

 When the Admin deletes a category, ensure an appropiate flash message is displayed | When the Admin deletes a category, an appropiate flash message is displayed [Flash message](wireframes/del_cat.png) | PASS

+## 2. iii.
+Jinja For Looping and Routing Testing

 [^ back to contents ^](#contents)

-## 2 iii Jinja For Looping and Routing Testing

 TEST            | OUTCOME                          | PASS / FAIL
 --------------- | -------------------------------- | ---------------